Suggested Responsibilities for Graduate Program Directors

 - Doctoral students are eligible for support for a maximum of 10 semesters if the student does not have a master’s degree in the same or closely related field.

 - Doctoral students with a master’s degree in the same or closely related field are eligible for 6 semesters of funding; additional semesters (not to exceed four) are allowed if warranted.
-NOTE: If a student has their Master’s in the same or closely related field and transferred in credits toward their PhD, it is less likely additional semesters beyond the 6 will be provided.

 - Students pursuing a master’s in a second discipline are not given additional semesters of tuition eligibility.